ketch/RK-Opt/README.md

-# RK-opt: A Package for the Design of Numerical ODE solvers
+# RK-Opt: A Package for the Design of Numerical ODE solvers

-See the full documentation [here](http://numerics.kaust.edu.sa/RK-opt).
+See the full documentation [here](http://numerics.kaust.edu.sa/RK-Opt).

-RK-opt is a collection of MATLAB codes for designing optimized numerical ODE solvers.
+RK-Opt is a collection of MATLAB codes for designing optimized numerical ODE solvers.
 The main emphasis is on Runge-Kutta methods, but some routines deal with other classes of methods.
 It is primarily developed and used by the
 [KAUST Numerical Mathematics Group](http://numerics.kaust.edu.sa).